sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

   4. external auth providers like LDAP/SAML etc
   5. service accounts - for machines

-While kubernetes does not natively create users, it can create and manage serviceaccounts.
+While Kubernetes does not natively create users, it can create and manage serviceaccounts.

 ```
 kubectl create serviceaccount sa1